AngosoStefan/MultiTetris/Readme.md

 If the jar isn't at this location localy on your computer find it and replace this path with yours

 *	SERVER DEV MODE

+Not working.
+But you should be in MultiTetris/src/main
+./GameServer
+./Tetris
+./Tetris
+And start MultiPlayer Game on both "./Tetris"
+Correct implementation of ArrayBlockingQueue<NetworkMessage>